 There are nearly 9,000 American craft breweries, so chances are you have one a short car ride (or walk!) away.

-But when it comes to describing craft beer, the stuff actually in your glass, that could shift depending on who you ask—brewer or beer drinker—and that’s part of what makes it special.
+When it comes to defining craft beer, the stuff actually in your glass, that could shift depending on who you ask—brewer or beer drinker—and that’s part of what makes it special.
 Some passionately uphold Reinheitsgebot, the German purity law, where you can’t venture outside traditional ingredients: water, barley, hops and yeast.
 For others, going off script is the whole point; pour me something made with a medley of wild stuff.
 Or how about inventing new equipment to take flavors to the next level?

 Creative expression is at the core of it all.
 Craft brewers aim to make high-quality beer that’s delightful to drink, whether it’s born from modern innovation or reverence for brewing history.